ocroquette/gradle-extools/README.md

 When this extool will be used, the ```bin``` subdirectory will be added at the beginning of the ```PATH``` variable, allowing to find "myclitools".

-Warning: on Windows, you should be particularly careful when expanding the PATH, see " Best practice" below.
+Warning: on Windows, you should be particularly careful when expanding the PATH, see "Best practice" below.

 We now need to package the extool.
 It is very easy, since the ZIP format is used.
 Just make sure that ```extools.conf``` is at the root of the content of the ZIP file, and that the level "dir" is not used.
 For instance, when using zip on the command line on a Unix like system:
 ```
 cd dir
-zip -r ../mytoolkit.ext .
+zip -r ../mytoolkit.zip .
 ```

-As you can see, the extension ```.ext``` is used for extools packages.

 Whithin the ZIP file, the file structure should like this: